cardstack/card-commerce-protocol/README.md

 }

 struct LevelRequirement {
-  // the address of the merchant who set this level requirement address merchant;
+  // the address of the user who set this level requirement address setter;
   // the address of the registrar contract that records the levels address registrar;
   // address of the token